-Project Description: The funds will be used to enable state district judges to better understand Operating a Motor Vehicle Under the Influence of Intoxicants (OVUII) laws and sentencing practices as well as learn about addiction and sentencing recommendations, case flow management, photo enforcement, teen drivers, judicial ethics, and issues related to pro se litigants in traffic court.
-Two judges will be sent to the American Bar Association Judicial Division Traffic Court Seminar in Rhode Island.
-Seminar attendees will share the information they learn with other judges at the 2010 District Court Symposium.
+Project Description: The funds will be used to conduct statewide training for state district judges to better understand Operating a Motor Vehicle Under the Influence of Intoxicants (OVUII) laws and sentencing practices as well as learn about addiction and sentencing recommendations, case flow management, photo enforcement, teen drivers, judicial ethics, and issues related to pro se litigants in traffic court.
 Grant funds may be used for traffic safety related training and equipment purchases if approved by the Highway Safety Office.